-This brief five-part section will give the beginner a quick overview of Victor Phonographs, and answer the most commonly asked questions without having to read through a ton of material.
-We get over 140 emails per day from this site; we are happy to respond when possible, but time does not permit us to respond to questions, when the answers are readily found on this website.
-In other words, if you haven't read the basic information on our site, we are not going to repeat what is already here and send it back to you in response to a question.
-We have spend years putting this site together, and it is our sincere hope that readers can easily find the information they want by navigating through these pages.
-If you get lost, or are unable to find what you are looking for, then please specify where you are having trouble and let us know!
+WELCOME!
+This series of introduction pages will give the reader an overview of early Victor and Victrola Phonographs, and should answer many of the most common questions.
+Please be aware that we receive over 140 emails per day and we are happy to respond when possible, but time does not permit us to respond to questions when the answers are readily found on this website.
+In other words, if you haven't read-through the basic information on this site, we are not going to repeat what is already here and send it back to you in response to an email.
+This a massive website, consisting of many hundreds of pages, and it is our sincere hope that readers can easily find the information they want by navigating the site via the instructions we have provided.
+Just follow the links below!

-First, it is important to state that if you are searching for something that will play:
+Important!
+If you are searching for something that will play:

 45 RPM records

-1940's or 1950's 78 RPM records (e.g. Frank Sinatra, Benny Goodman, or Glenn Miller "Big Band" selections)
+1940's or 1950's 78 RPM records (e.g. Big Band, Frank Sinatra, Glenn Miller, etc.)

-CD's, cassettes, or 8-track tapes
+CD's, cassettes or 8-track tapes

-Victor Products (definitions and background)
+SECTION ONE: Victor Products (definitions and background)

-Brief background on getting needles, parts, repairs, etc.
+SECTION FOUR: Brief background on getting needles, parts, repairs, etc.

 So let's get started...